sanskrit/learnsanskrit.org/content/guide/verbs-2/other-tense-moods.md

 {h Common behavior for the six tense-moods}

-For the special tense-moods, we use a special stem in {s karmaNi prayoga} and {s bhAve prayoga}:
+Recall that for the special tense-moods, we use a special stem in {s karmaNi prayoga} and {s bhAve prayoga}.
+This special stem uses the suffix {s -ya}:

 {ex